 Prince and Princess of Wales thank Jacinda Ardern for ‘friendship and support’

-The royal couple issued a statement thanking the outgoing New Zealand prime minister.
+The royal couple shared a statement thanking the outgoing New Zealand prime minister.

 The Prince and Princess of Wales have thanked outgoing New Zealand prime minister Jacinda Ardern for her support for them over the years.

-William and Kate issued a tweet addressed to the leader on Tuesday, saying her friendship had been valuable particularly after the Queen’s death last year.
+William and Kate shared a tweet addressed to the leader on Tuesday, saying her friendship had been valuable particularly after the Queen’s death last year.

 Writing on their official Kensington Royal account, they also expressed “best wishes” for Ms Ardern’s partner, television presenter Clarke Gayford, and four-year-old daughter Neve.